 By monitoring cost indicators and identifying any unusual patterns, you can determine if your costs are staying within normal ranges or if there are activities that may result in excessive spending.

-10. Eliminate the shadow IT practices
+10. Eliminate shadow IT practices

 Most of your cloud spending is attributed to projects managed outside (and without the knowledge of) your IT department.
-This is known as shadow IT adds significantly to your costs when employees sign up and use a company’s cloud resources for personal use.
+This is known as shadow IT and adds significantly to your costs when employees sign up and use a company’s cloud resources for personal use.

-Bonus: Using third-party cloud billing reporting tools
+11. Using third-party cloud billing reporting tools

-Never get surprised by your cloud bill again if you plan to use cloud billing tools like Middleware, or Cloudzero.
+Never get surprised by your cloud bill again if you plan to use cloud billing tools like Middleware or Cloudzero.

 A budget breakdown can be obtained for each business unit, user, project, and CI/CD job.
-Advanced budget reports for the cloud, adaptable warnings, personalized labeling, and TTL rules all work to keep your multi-cloud bill under control.
+Advanced budgeting reports for the cloud, adaptable warnings, personalized labeling, and TTL rules all work to keep your multi-cloud bill under control.

 Things to know before moving to the cloud